This is a guide on axolotl care. Here you can read all about axolotl and how to best keep them as pets.

 Ambystoma mexicanum

 Axolotls are listed as critically endangered in the wild.
-The only place they can be found in the wild now is Lake Xochimilco and the canals leading from the lake just outside Mexico City.
-Due to expansion of the city and pollution, there are very few left.
-It is reported the city is building axolotl shelters to help save the remaining few.
+Currently, the only place they can be found in the wild is in the cool waters of Lake Xochimilco and the canals leading from the lake just outside Mexico City.
+Due to expansion of the city, pollution, and the introduction of invasive species, there are very few left.
+People are working to create refuge areas to help save the remaining few.

 Axolotl Lifespan